LMNoire/LMNoire/README.md

 - 💞️ I’m looking to collaborate on beginners projects (HTML, CSS, PHP).
 I'm also looking for a one or two months stage starting May 2024 for my Web Development formation !

 - 📫 How to reach me ...
-You can send me a message at selim.coulombel@live.fr for any contact, Thank you for reading !
+You can send me a message at selim.coulombel@live.fr for any contact, I will update this all along my journey, especially during my formation.
+Thank you for reading !

 <!---
 LMNoire/LMNoire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.